JasonYuan869/Project-IVYLG/README.md

 Created with React and Next.js, using the ChakraUI component library.
 Backend infrastructure runs on MongoDB and Google Cloud Storage.

-The live server is published on Vercel and can be accessed (WIP).
+The live server is published on Vercel and can be accessed at https://project-ivylg.vercel.app/.

 ## Features
  - Clean user interface with dark mode toggle and mobile support